GiggInnovations/gigg-knowledge-base/gpt_site_competition_setup.md

 4. Once complete, the "Publish" button becomes clickable and publishes to the Gigg Competitions website
    ![successful_publish_challenge](https://github.com/user-attachments/assets/3eb3895a-17cb-4611-9743-590c96c8730c)

+- Once a competition is published, the following settings cannot be changed without being unpublished:
+  - Challenge Submission Type
+  - Submission Round Start Date
+  - How winners are selected
+  - Nubmer of winners during each round
+  - Approve and Notify Winners start date

 ---

 # How admins create a Social Site Competition